A topic from the subject of Biochemistry in Chemistry.

 3. Industrial Chemistry:

-- Acids and bases are extensively used in industrial processes, such as manufacturing fertilizers, dyes, and pharmaceuticals.
+Acids and bases are used extensively in industrial processes, such as manufacturing fertilizers, dyes, and pharmaceuticals.

 Conclusion